Non-Residents Entering Canada Information

 Fishermen can bring frozen minnows and worms in commercial bedding (no soil) for ice fishing.
 In regards to food, you may bring up to 10 pounds of potatoes per person as long as they are grown in the U.S. and are commercially bagged.
 The only other food restriction would be meat.
 You can bring approximately 20 pounds per person.
 They judge it in relation to how much you could eat per day for the length of your stay.

 Radar detectors are illegal in Canada.
 The Ontario Provincial Police can tell when you have them turned on and will fine you as well as confiscate your device.
-It is best to leave them home when coming to Canada.
+It's best to leave them home when coming to Canada.
+For additional customs information, visit the Canada Border Services Agency website.

 Where Your Fishing Dreams Come True!